Midway Pest Management

 Baylisascaris (Raccoon Roundworm)

-Parasitic eggs found in raccoon feces that can survive in soil and attic materials for years.
-If inhaled or ingested, larvae migrate through the body and can cause severe brain damage, blindness, and organ damage.
-Especially dangerous for children.
+Parasitic eggs found in raccoon feces that can survive in attic materials for years — even after raccoons are removed.
+If inhaled or ingested, larvae migrate through the body causing severe brain damage, blindness, and organ failure.
+Children are at highest risk.
+This is the primary reason raccoon waste should never be cleaned up without professional equipment and protocols.

 Rabies

-Raccoons are one of the top carriers of rabies in the United States.
-Rabies is fatal if untreated.
-Even without direct contact, virus particles can be present in raccoon saliva and waste in your attic.
+Raccoons are one of the top carriers of rabies in the U.S. Rabies is 100% fatal once symptoms appear.
+Viral particles can be present in raccoon saliva and waste.
+Any unprotected contact with raccoon waste carries risk.

 Leptospirosis

 Spread through raccoon urine.
-The bacteria can contaminate insulation and surfaces and remain infectious for weeks.
+Bacteria can contaminate insulation and attic surfaces and remain infectious for weeks.
 Causes kidney and liver damage in humans.

 Giardia

 A parasitic infection found in raccoon feces.
 Causes severe gastrointestinal distress including diarrhea, nausea, and dehydration.
-Easily spread through contaminated environments.
+Easily spread through contaminated environments and surfaces.

 Bats